16th August 2018

 Your headache could be stemming more specifically from how your jaw is forcing your teeth together.
-Grinding and clenching your teeth involuntarily and even in your sleep has a knock-on effect to their stability, your jaw, and even your body.
+Grinding and clenching your teeth involuntarily and even in your sleep, also known as Bruxism, has a knock-on effect to their stability, your jaw, and even your body.
 When our upper and lower jaw don’t fit together properly, it causes all sorts of problems for our jaw joint and where it hinges onto the rest of the head.
 The pressure and tension created here travels both up and down our body to cause aches, pain, and stiffness in places you would never have suspected.
 Stiffness in your back and shoulders, for example, could be a symptom of teeth clenching too.

 How will I know about my teeth grinding?

 If you’re noticing your jaw audibly or physically clicking, like its catching on something, then you’re probably grinding your teeth.
 Building tension in your temples, headaches, and muscle pain in your jaw and cheeks are indicators of teeth grinding too.
 Because your lower jaw joint hinges onto your head, grinding sends shockwaves through both of these parts of the body.
 They can also travel back down your body, through to your shoulders and neck.
 Your teeth may also begin to feel sensitive, loose in the gums, and achy.
 They could be sensitive to brushing, biting, and chewing.